-The paper is still entirely run by students, who are not paid and are responsible for all content.
+The media organization is still entirely run by students, who are responsible for all content.
 The business and advertising operations are managed by a professional staff.
-In addition to The Chronicle, DSPC also operates www.qduke.com, a set of quick links to web sites at and about Duke.
+In addition to The Chronicle, DSPC also operates multiple websites includes qDuke.com and NearDuke.com.

 Duke Student Publishing Company is governed by a 13-member board composed largely of former staff members.
 The board sets broad policy for the organization, oversees the professional staff and helps connect the paper with its alumni.
 For more information about alumni activities and news, contact contact General Manager Chrissy Beck at (919) 684-0372 or firstname.lastname@example.org.